snoopdeep/post-comments-service-CloudSEK/README.md

 num run dev
 ```

-This will start the frontend development server on `http://localhost:5173/`.
+This will start the frontend development server.
+The app will be running on `http://localhost:5173/`.

 ---